What Are The Sadness Hormones?

 Thus, there is not only one or two, but there are more hormones involved with sadness, specifically: serotonin, norepinephrine, glutamate, GABA, glutamate, oxytocin, melatonin, thyroid hormones, adrenaline, estrogens and progesterone.
 All of these hormones are synthesized in neurons and spread throughout the body and affect our brain by emitting what is known as an action potential, a type of tiny electrical discharges that move information from one neuron to another.
 We will see how sadness hormones are produced in the following sections.

-You may be interested: Enteric Nervous System: Parts and Functions
+You may be interested: NMDA Receptors of the Nervous System: What They Are and What Functions They Have

 1. Norepinephrine